sixro/confluence-maven-plugin/README.md

 	</plugin>
 ```

-where `serverId` is a server identified that has to be found in your
+where `serverId` is a server identifier that has to be found in your
 `${HOME}/.m2/settings.xml` and that contains credentials to use when plugin has
 to login to your confluence, `endpoint` is the `XMLRPC` endpoint URL of your
 confluence, `spaceKey` is the space key of your `project` (or where you want to